S Coronae Borealis

-S Coronae Borealis (S CrB) is a Mira variable star in the constellation Corona Borealis.
-Its apparent magnitude varies between 5.3 and 13.6, with a period of 360 days—just under a year.
+S Coronae Borealis (S CrB) is a Mira variable star in the constellation Corona Borealis located about 1,400 light-years away.
+Its apparent magnitude varies between 5.3 and 13.6, with a period of 360 days, representing about a 2000–fold change in brightness.
 Within the constellation, it lies to the west of Theta Coronae Borealis, and around 1 degree southeast of the eclipsing binary star U Coronae Borealis.
 When it is near its maximum brightness, it can be seen with the naked eye, under good observing conditions.

+With a typical local maximum magnitude around 7, S Coronae Borealis' is on average brighter than T Coronae Borealis or W Coronae Borealis.